-For USDC, the biggest exchanges are Binance, Uniswap, Coinbase, Kraken, and KuCoin.
+For USDC, the biggest crypto exchanges are Binance, Uniswap, Coinbase, Kraken, and KuCoin.
 Similar to Tether, Binance is the biggest exchange for trading USD Coin with the largest markets USDC/USDT, ETH/USDC, BTC/USDC and USDC/BUSD.

 With regards to wallets, both USDC and USDT are heavily supported stablecoins and are compatible with a range of hardware, software and mobile wallets.
-Examples of compatible hardware and software wallets include Ledger, Trezor, MetaMask, Trust Wallet and the Coinbase Wallet.
+Examples of good hardware and software wallets include Ledger, Trezor, MetaMask, Trust Wallet and the Coinbase Wallet.

 USDC vs. USDT: Which Is Better For Staking?

 Staking cryptocurrency offers investors the option to earn a passive income.
 USDC and USDT can be staked on supported exchanges and wallets to validate transactions and contribute to the overall security of the network.
 Users that delegate their coins are given a percentage-based taking reward based on the number of tokens locked in.
 Staking USDT and USDC can offer high staking returns of up to 8.5% depending on the platform.